bolducke/bolducke.github.io/_projects/mti882_path_tracer.md

 category: formal education
 ---

 At École des Technologies Supérieures (ETS), I had the opportunity to take an excellent course on Path Tracing by Adrien Gruson.
 The course provided an up-to-date overview of the current development and state-of-the-art algorithms in path tracing.
+The result (in french) of the competition are available here at [ÉTS - Rendering Competition 2022](https://profs.etsmtl.ca/agruson/competition/2022/)

 For the final project, we were asked to implement new features and compose a scene.
 My team chose to implement volumetric path tracing and a spectral volumetric rendering for heterogeneous media using NEE MIS based on [A null-scattering path integral formulation of light transport](https://dl.acm.org/doi/pdf/10.1145/3306346.3323025).
 The picture below showcases the features that I implemented with [Matthieu Beuad](https://www.linkedin.com/in/matthieu-beaud/) for our project.